ga4gh/vrs/docs/source/terms_and_model.rst

   records in the recommended databases.
 For example, the BRCA1 gene in humans and the Brca1 gene in mouse are orthologs and have distinct records in the previously recommended gene databases.
+* GeneLocations MAY be converted to :ref:`sequence-location` using external data.
+The source of such data and mechanism for implementation is not defined by this specification.

 **Example**